spacetelescope/astronify/docs/astronify/index.rst

 Data series sonification refers to taking a data table and mapping one column to time, and one column to pitch.
-In astronomy this technique is commonly used to sonify light curves, where time is mapped to time (scaled for reasonable listening) and flux is mapped to pitch.
+In astronomy this technique is commonly used to sonify light curves, where observation time is scaled to listening time and flux is mapped to pitch.
 While Astronify's sonification uses the columns "time" and "flux" by default, any two columns can be supplied and a sonification created.